felicepagano/matrix-diagonal-combine/README.md

 |       | (1,5) | (2,4) |
 |       |       | (2,5) |

-In this try I'm trying to solve the problem using different techniques and languages:
+In this exercise I'm trying to solve the problem using different techniques and languages:

 - imperative style
 - fp style